Ravenslash/Mega-isotherm-project/README.txt

 using Langmuir (and if better optimized in the future other) isotherm models to create a single standardized and more generally representative graph.

+Plans/ideas for improvement:

+  1. Finding a way to include liquid-phase adsorption
+  2. Accounting for hysteresis in mesoporous materials
+  3. Automating the identification of isotherms so far from the model as to warrant special attention

 Common issues:

   pyIAST runtime error: